-We assist ministries of health to adopt evidence-based health care delivery approaches to fragile and humanitarian settings, understanding that each country requires a tailored solution to meet the needs in these environments.
-We also develop and implement new state-of-the-art approaches to MNCH/FP/RH care across the humanitarian-to-development nexus, collaborating and sharing learnings among local and international experts and organizations.
+By assisting ministries of health in adopting context-specific and evidence-based health care delivery to fragile settings, MOMENTUM supports partner countries to ensure appropriate and effective health services.
+We also continue to develop and implement state-of-the-art approaches to MNCH/FP/RH care across the humanitarian-development nexus, collaborating and sharing learning among local and international experts and organizations.

 - United Nations Inter-agency Group for Child Mortality Estimation (UN IGME), “Levels & Trends in Child Mortality: Report 2020, Estimates developed by the United Nations Inter-agency Group for Child Mortality Estimation,” United Nations Children’s Fund,